diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

    :width: 400
    :alt: Freq. vs. Confs..

-   Evolution of the lowest 'soft' frequency in relation to the number of configurations in the ensemble with a stable configuration.
+   Evolution of the lowest *soft* frequency in relation to the number of configurations in the ensemble with a stable configuration.
 The line is the media and the shade is the standard deviation.

-As exercise, you can modify this "Hessian_Vs_Temperature" object by calling the "Search_instabilities" into the "cycle_T" function.
+As exercise, you can modify this **Hessian_Vs_Temperature** object by calling the **Search_instabilities** into the *cycle_T* function.